 Our Deans, Fellows, and staff have lived in 24 countries and speak 14 languages.

-They are Fulbright Scholars and Oxford graduates, PhDs and filmmakers, scientists and
+They are Oxford graduates, PhDs and filmmakers, scientists and entrepreneurs, doctors and

-entrepreneurs, doctors and Marines.
-These leaders, mentors, and global citizens will guide
+explorers.
+These leaders, mentors, and global citizens will guide our

 Scholars on their journey around the world.